top of page

 Bibra Lake Army Camp

-One was Searchlight Station 10 located on Lot 7, corner of Dixon and Warwick Roads.
-(Warwick Road no longer exists).
-The searchlights were reported to be clearly visible at night, when they were used to spot small planes flying over the area.
+One such installation was Searchlight Station 10, reportedly located on Lot 7 at the corner of Dixon and Warwick Roads (the latter no longer exists).
+Contemporary accounts suggest that the searchlights were clearly visible at night and were used to detect small aircraft flying over the area.

-Australian troops returning from the Middle East in 1942, formed the 116 Light Anti-Aircraft Regiment (LAA) with the base initially located in Naval Base, before moving to Bibra Lake.
+In 1942, Australian troops returning from the Middle East formed the 116th Light Anti-Aircraft (LAA) Regiment.
+Its base was initially established at Naval Base before later relocating to Bibra Lake.

 Camp

-The camp contained a combined kitchen, mess and recreation room, as well as concrete-floored latrines, ablutions blocks, engine shed and an underground command post, which was surrounded by barbed wire.
-No plans of the camp is known to exist.
+The camp included a combined kitchen, mess and recreation room, along with concrete-floored latrines, an ablution block, engine shed and what was described as an underground command post, reportedly surrounded by barbed wire.
+No plans of the camp are known to exist.
+At this stage, the existence of an underground command post should be treated cautiously, as much of this information can be traced back to a single hearsay source.

-Although the location was known as Bibra Lake and what with the thick dense bushland surrounding the entire area, the women never saw a lake or anything that resembled one.
-The nearest lake to them was said to be located on the junction of Forrest and North Lake Roads, which was only accessible via a bush track (We Answered the Call, Eileen Tucker, p.79)
+Despite the location being known as Bibra Lake and the surrounding area being thickly vegetated, the women reportedly never saw a lake or anything resembling one.
+The nearest body of water was said to be located near the junction of Forrest and North Lake Roads, only accessible via a bush track (We Answered the Call, p.79).

 Local dairy farmers supplied the camp with milk and in return, were given kitchen scraps to feed their poultry.

-During one summer, a bushfire threatened the camp and all the women were ordered to evacuate.
-They packed their bags and stacked them by the road before returning to fight the fire with the male soldiers, clearing fire breaks and putting out small spot fires with wet sacks and branches.
+During one summer, a bushfire threatened the camp and the women were ordered to evacuate.
+They packed their belongings and stacked them beside the road before returning to assist male soldiers in fighting the fire, clearing firebreaks and extinguishing spot fires using wet sacks and branches.

-An exhausted local Chinese market gardener was seen slowly walking along the road that evening.
-He’d been burnt in the fire, his ragged and burnt clothing hung from his body.
-They treated his burns, fed him and dressed him in an Army shirt, old battle pants and shoes.
-His small market garden a few miles away had been burnt down and he was on his way to his brother’s place a few miles up the road.
+That evening, an exhausted local Chinese market gardener was seen walking slowly along the road.
+He had been badly burnt, his clothing torn and scorched.
+The women treated his burns, fed him and provided him with an Army shirt, old battle trousers and shoes.
+His small market garden several miles down the road, had been destroyed in the fire and he was making his way to his brother’s place nearby.

-Two days later, two boxes of fresh fruit and vegetables were found outside the orderly’s room without a note (We Answered the Call, Eileen Tucker, p.79).
+A few days days later, two boxes of fresh fruit and vegetables were found outside the orderly’s room, left without a note (p.79).

 Surplus Army Building Material – The West Australian – 6 December 1945